 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform: Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04").
 The standard provides temporary guidance to ease the potential burden in accounting for reference rate reform primarily resulting from the discontinuation of the London Interbank Overnight Rate ("LIBOR") or another reference rate expected to be discontinued.
-Entities may apply the provisions of the new standard as of the beginning of the reference rate replacement activity is expected to have completed.
+Entities may apply the provisions of the new standard as of the beginning of the reporting period when the election is made.
+The provisions of this update have been extended to December 31, 2024, when the reference rate replacement activity is expected to have completed.
 The Company's Revolving Facility currently references LIBOR for determining interest payable on outstanding borrowings.
 The amendments in ASU 2020-04 are elective and apply to all entities that have contracts referencing LIBOR.
 The new guidance provides an expedient which simplifies accounting analyses under current U.S. GAAP for contract modifications if the change is directly related to a change from LIBOR to a new interest rate index.
 The Company plans to amend the Revolving Facility agreement to change the reference rate from LIBOR to the Secured Overnight Financing Rate ("SOFR").
 The Company does not expect the adoption of ASU 2020-04 to have a material impact to the Company's consolidated financial statements or to any key terms of the Revolving Facility other than the discontinuation of LIBOR.